bjoernmichaelsen/bjoernmichaelsen.github.io/content/blog/2012-10-28-packageinstalling.md

 =========================

 the package is installing
-Originally published on 2012-10-28 23:43:32 at https://skyfromme.wordpress.com/2012/10/29/libreoffice-quantal-features-unity-integration-packagekit-and-templates/packageinstalling/.
+Originally published on 2012-10-28 23:43:32 on [wordpress](https://skyfromme.wordpress.com/2012/10/29/libreoffice-quantal-features-unity-integration-packagekit-and-templates/packageinstalling/).